Below Are Some of the Boiler Questions We’ve Been Asked over the Years –

 Want to know more about the calculations to determine how much air is required?
 Just e-mail us.

-Can you kindly elaborate on just how much air is required to get a good complete combustion?
-Richard C.
+Question 3: Can you elaborate on just how much air is required to get a good complete combustion?

 Thanks for the question.
 You are looking for that magical “Theoretical” air.
 The exact amount required to completely burn the fuel.
 The truth is that there has to be “excess air”.
 According to the John Zink Combustion Handbook, excess air is defined as “the amount of air needed by a burner which is in excess of the amount required for perfect or stoichiometric combustion.
 Some amount of excess air, depending on the available fuel/air mixing energy, is required to assure through mixing of the fuel and air for complete combustion.”